kutinden/buyingacar/README.md

 ## Step 5.
 Determine the full list of dealerships that you will contact.

-Use web site like google maps to search for "<brand> dealer" and look how long will it take to drive to each of the dealerships.
+Use web site like google maps to search for "{brand} dealer" and look how long will it take to drive to each of the dealerships.
 Your perfect deal may be in any of the ones you find, choose the ones that you can realisticaly drive to if they will offer the best deal.
 Do not self-limit, include all dealerships that you can potentially get to.
 Consider how much is one hour of your time worth to determine if it is worth spending 6 hours to drive somewhere and back for saving a thousand dollars, you can use this information later when comparing offers.
 If you are in Seattle and dealership is in Spokane, you should still consider including the dealership in the list - if they will have a good offer it can be possible to use it while negotiating with a dealership in Puyallup, it is well worth it.